North Korea says readying satellite, suggesting long-range missile launch

 "Successful progress made in reconstructing and expanding satellite launching grounds for higher-level satellite lift-off has laid a firm foundation for dynamically pushing ahead with the nation's development of space science," the director said.

 North Korea is banned under U.N.
-Security Council resolutions from conducting tests that use ballistic missile technology, but it has defied international warnings and sanctions to pursue missile and nuclear programs.
+Security Council resolutions from conducting tests that use ballistic missile technology, but it has defied international warnings and sanctions to pursue missile and nuclear programmes.

-The North claims its rocket launches are part of a legitimate space program aimed at putting satellites into orbit.
+The North claims its rocket launches are part of a legitimate space programme aimed at putting satellites into orbit.

 Satellite images showed North Korea has completed upgrades to its main satellite launch site near the west coast, according to 38 North, the US-Korea Institute at Johns Hopkins University in July, fuelling speculation of a planned long-range rocket launch to celebrate the 70th anniversary.

-But South Korea's defense minister said last week there were no indications of actual preparations for a missile launch.
+But South Korea's defence minister said last week there were no indications of actual preparations for a missile launch.

 The secretive country has an arsenal of missiles of various ranges and is believed to be developing an intercontinental ballistic missile aimed at delivering nuclear weapons, although it is considered years away from such deployment.